Sand Key Beach Nourishment

 The Sand Key project along Indian Rocks Beach, Indian Shores and Redington Shores was last fully nourished in 2012.
 In 2018, a partial nourishment was completed but with gaps.

-These last two storm seasons caused significant damages to our beaches and the surrounding communities.
-While we continue to work with the Army Corps, the County is designing and seeking an emergency permit for a County-led project to nourish the full project template in case no other option prevails.
+The last two storm seasons caused significant damages to our beaches and the surrounding communities.
+While we continue to work with the Army Corps, the County has designed and approved a County-led project that will include Sand Key, Treasure Island and Upham Beach.
+The project will begin later this year (2025).

 The County-led project easement is different from the Army Corps project.
 This easement doesn’t include public access and use; it is just for the construction and maintenance of the beach nourishment and dune.
 If you are not interested in having a dune restored or constructed in conjunction with the nourishment, please contact us immediately.